KarrieK/NICAR16/README.md

 * cd - change directory
 * mkdir - make directory
 * ls - list
-* curl - grabs data from a url
 * in2csv - converts a file into a csv
 * csvlook - gives us a preview of our data
 * csvcut - cutting too for manipulating csvs